Top Tier Detergent Gasoline: Characteristics of Top Tier gasoline

-In order to be certified as Top Tier, a gasoline must pass a series of performance tests that demonstrate specified levels of: 1) deposit control on intake valves; 2) deposit control on fuel injectors; 3) deposit control on combustion chambers; 4) prevention of intake-valve sticking.
+To be certified as Top Tier, a gasoline must pass a series of performance tests that demonstrate specified levels of: 1) deposit control on intake valves; 2) deposit control on fuel injectors; 3) deposit control on combustion chambers; 4) prevention of intake-valve sticking.
 Gasoline marketers agree when they sign on to Top Tier program that all their grades of gasoline meet these standards.
 However, premium grade gasoline may have yet higher levels of detergent additives.

 Typically, Top Tier gasoline will contain two to three times the amount of detergent additives currently required by the EPA.
 The extra additives are estimated to cost less than a cent per gallon.

 In addition to the detergent additive requirement, Top Tier gasoline cannot contain metallic additives, because they can be harmful to a car's emissions-control systems.

 According to its auto industry research and to automotive journalists, all vehicles will benefit from using Top Tier Detergent Gasoline over gasoline meeting the basic EPA standard.
 New vehicles will supposedly benefit by keeping their engine clean and running optimally, while older vehicles may benefit with increased engine performance and prolonged vehicle life.